ESR-NZ/human_genomics_pipeline/docs/running_on_a_hpc.md

 }
 ```

 There are a plethora of additional slurm parameters that can be configured (and can be configured per rule).
 If you set additional slurm parameters, remember to pass them to the `--cluster` flag in the runscripts.
-See [here](https://snakemake-on-nesi.sschmeier.com/snake.html#slurm-and-nesi-specific-setup) and [here](https://hpc-carpentry.github.io/hpc-python/17-cluster/) for good working examples.
+See [here](https://snakemake-on-nesi.sschmeier.com/snake.html#slurm-and-nesi-specific-setup) for a good working example of deploying a snakemake workflow to [NeSi](https://www.nesi.org.nz/).

 ## 8. Modify the run scripts